 - The review committee will provide feedback two weeks after receiving modules

-Grants are available for modules covering Africa, Asia, Europe and the European Union, Latin America, the Middle East and North Africa and a combination of world regions.
+Grants are available for modules covering Africa, Asia, Europe and the European Union, Latin America, East European and Eurasian countries, the Middle East and North Africa.
 Please check appropriate world region(s) on the application (no more than two).
-All applicants are encouraged to focus on no more than two regions that best fit their module.
+All applicants are encouraged to focus on no more than two regions that best fit their modules.

-Applicants are required to utilize the NC Global Distinction Application Template when completing the application.
+Applicants are required to utilize the Scholar of Global Distinction Application Template when completing the application.
 Please also consult the tips for starting a module for ideas and here is a link to a sample module and previously globalized course modules.
-Email completed proposals to email@example.com.
+Email completed proposals to firstname.lastname@example.org.